Munkres Topology Solution: Chapter 7

 (b) The converse of the result in (a) is a famous theorem of point-set topology called the Hahn-Mazurkiewicz theorem (see [H-Y], p.
 129).
 Assuming this theorem, show there is a continuous surjective map $f : I \to I^\omega$.
 A Hausdorff space that is the continuous image of the closed unit interval is often called a Peano space.

 (a) Compactness and connectedness are obvious.
-For metrizability, we follow the hint. $f$ is continous surjective, and every fiber is closed in $I$, hence compact, hence $f$ is a perfect map.
+For metrizability, we follow the hint. $f$ is continuous surjective, and every fiber is closed in $I$, hence compact, hence $f$ is a perfect map.
 By Ex.31.7, $X$ is both regular and second countable, hence metrizable.
 As for weakly locally connectedness, note that $f$ is a closed map, and closed map will map nbhd to nbhd.

 (b) We need to show that $I^\omega$ is: compact, connected, weakly locally connected, and metrizable.
 Compactness follows from Tychonoff’s theorem.
 Any product of connected (resp. metrizable) space is connected (resp. metrizable) (Ex.23.10). $I^\omega$ is even locally connected ($\prod X_n$ is locally connected iff every $X_n$ is locally connected and all but finitely many $X_n$ are connected).